Johnsson scores in shootout, Maple Leafs beat Flyers 4-3

 Ivan Provorov, Claude Giroux and Travis Sanheim scored for Philadelphia.
 Brian Elliott had 25 saves.

+“I think everyone at tonight’s game enjoyed it,” Flyers head coach Alain Vigneault said.
+“For me, it was fun being part of it.
+I’m sure it was fun for the players to be a part of it.
+For the fans, I’m sure everyone had a great time tonight.”

+The 11-round shootout was the longest in Toronto franchise history dating to the start of the format during the 2005-06 season.
+It was the second-longest in Philadelphia’s history, trailing only a 13-round loss to the New York Rangers in October2006.

 The shootout period saw both goaltenders shine.
 Andersen and Elliott allowed one goal in the first 10 rounds of the shootout.
-In the 11th, Andersen recorded a glove save on Provorov, while Johnsson was able to beat Elliott to the stick side for the winner.
+In the 11th, Andersen recorded a glove save on Provorov from in close, while Johnsson was able to beat Elliott to the stick side for the winner.

+“Just keep thinking who they’re putting out and who we’re putting out,” Marner said.
+“Trying to guess where people are going to go.
+Hope Fred saves ours and hope we score on our chances.”

 Sanheim, Philadelphia’s young defenseman, turned into a central figure earlier in the game.
 Sanheim was partially responsible for both of Toronto’s goals in the first two periods, falling down while trying to change directions at the blue line, allowing Kapanen to break in and beat Elliott for his fourth goal of the season, giving the Leafs a 1-0 lead just six minutes in.
 Later, a Sanheim attempt to clear the crease of a loose puck was deflected home by Spezza to tie the game at 2-2.